Volunteer in Romania

 How to Apply

 You might be asked to pay a fee to participate on programs in Romania, this usually includes placements, accommodation, meals, airport transfers, orientation, training and in-country support.
-There are free opportunities if you apply with local charities and NGO's, to get a paid volunteer position in Romania you could take a TEFL course and teach English.
-You might also like to view our Europe volunteer directory.
+There are free opportunities if you apply with local charities and NGO's, to get a paid volunteer position you could take a TEFL course and teach English in Romania.

 Romania is a safe destination but you should always follow guidelines like going out in groups at night and not drinking too much alcohol.